Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Astellas Pharma Europe B.V., Sylviusweg 62, 2333 BE Leiden, The Netherlands

 Enzalutamide is poorly water soluble.
 The solubility of enzalutamide is increased by caprylocaproyl macrogolglycerides as emulsifier/surfactant.
 In preclinical studies, the absorption of enzalutamide was increased when dissolved in caprylocaproyl macrogolglycerides.

 The pharmacokinetics of enzalutamide have been evaluated in prostate cancer patients and in healthy male subjects.
-The mean terminal half-life (t1/2) for enzalutamide in patients after a single oral dose is 5.8 days (range 2.8 to 10.2 days), and steady state is achieved in approximately one month.
+The mean terminal half-life (t½) for enzalutamide in patients after a single oral dose is 5.8 days (range 2.8 to 10.2 days), and steady state is achieved in approximately one month.
 With daily oral administration, enzalutamide accumulates approximately 8.3-fold relative to a single dose.
 Daily fluctuations in plasma concentrations are low (peak-to-trough ratio of 1.25).
 Clearance of enzalutamide is primarily via hepatic metabolism, producing an active metabolite that is equally as active as enzalutamide and circulates at approximately the same plasma concentration as enzalutamide.

+Maximum plasma concentrations (Cmax) of enzalutamide in patients are observed 1 to 2 hours after administration.
 Based on a mass balance study in humans, oral absorption of enzalutamide is estimated to be at least 84.2%.
 Enzalutamide is not a substrate of the efflux transporters P-gp or BCRP.
+At steady state, the mean Cmax values for enzalutamide and its active metabolite are 16.6 μg/mL (23% coefficient of variation [CV]) and 12.7 μg/mL (30% CV), respectively.

 Food has no clinically significant effect on the extent of absorption.
 In clinical trials, Xtandi was administered without regard to food.